seovchinnikov/audio_classification_architectures/README.md

 ## Application of recent methods of audio signals' feature extraction to classification of studio recorded and live performed tracks.

+Different audio classification architectures were implemented in Keras, TF 1.X (live vs studio classification was  investigated as an example).

 The aim of this thesis is a comparative analysis of various approaches to the classification of music recordings in studio and concert recording forms.
 The approaches are divided into two groups: the so-called "classical" methods (implemented as baseline methods) and deep learning methods ("modern" methods).
 In this paper, the emphasis is placed on deep learning methods.

 Various architectures of deep learning models have been implemented and investigated.
 The architecture of such a deep model consists of a frontend and backend-parts.